Group name: Walsall

 ****************************** NEWS ******************************

 Central Office is updating its register of volunteers and their responsibilities.
-It appears that this is an insurance requirement.
-Anyone who received the volunteer newsletter dated 16th June should sign up for Assemble and update their data as described.
-Any volunteer (walk leader, path maintainer, litter picker or committee member) who did not receive the newsletter should e-mail their name, membership number, group, role(s), and approximate start date for each role to Volunteersupport@ramblers.zendesk.com and either the group chair or group secretary.
+It is now an insurance requirement that all walk leaders and other volunteers have their details recorded on the Central Office Assemble system.
+Anyone who received the volunteer newsletter dated 16th June 2020 should sign up for Assemble and update their data.
+Any volunteer (walk leader, path maintainer or litter picker) who did not receive the newsletter should e-mail their name, membership number, group, role(s), and approximate start date for each role to Volunteersupport@ramblers.zendesk.com and either the group chair or group secretary.

 The Group is now able to send out e-mails to its members again.
-To make it easier for The Ramblers to comply with the General Data Protection Regulation rules on subject data access we will be using the e-mail addresses stored on the Central Office membership database rather than maintaining our own.
+To make it easier for Ramblers to comply with the General Data Protection Regulation rules on subject data access we will be using the e-mail addresses stored on the Central Office membership database rather than maintaining our own.
 Members who have not signed up to receive emails should go through the steps described on this link.
-There have recently been cases where the system has incorrectly set members as not wanting to receive programme information and members should check this.
 Logging in subsequently will grant access to the Ramblers discount scheme and parts of Ramblers Routes which are not available to the general public.

 We're now on Facebook (follow Walsall Ramblers) and Twitter (follow @walsallramblers).